xrodriguezang/fuxpin-aplicacion-ventas/README.md

 # fuxpin-aplicacion-ventas

-Application secured with Spring Security integrated with Keycloak.
+Application secured by Spring Security integrated with Keycloak.

-Once the credentials are validated, the authentication is successful.
-Keycloak then provides the user attributes and Spring Security puts them in the Principal Object.
+Once the credentials are validated by keycloak, the authentication is successful.
+Keycloak provides:
+* user Attributes
+* user Roles

-Roles are defined in the Keycloak console administration.
+Roles are defined in Keycloak console administration.
 They are also finally sent to the app via Spring Security.
 Just before that, Spring Security connects to the Eureka Netflix server to get the roles of the legacy application through a microservice.

 Eureka Netflix Server implements a Black Box Modernization using a layer of microservices.
 This layer provides any interaction with the old application.